Kong/docs.konghq.com/app/konnect/updates.md

 ## February 2023

+**Support for Gateway 3.2.x features**
+: {{site.konnect_saas}} now supports the following features released in {{site.base_gateway}} 3.2.1:
+* **Asymmetric Key Storage:** [Keys](/konnect/runtime-manager/gateway-config/#keys) and key sets can now be configured in Runtime Manager.
+* **Datadog Tracing Plugin:** The new [Datadog Tracing Plugin](/hub/kong-inc/datadog-tracing/) is {{site.konnect_saas}} compatible.
+* **Optional plugin config field:** Every plugin now supports the optional 'instance_name' field.

 **System accounts**
-Organizations now have access to [system accounts](/konnect/org-management/system-accounts/) which can be created without a verified email address.
+: Organizations now have access to [system accounts](/konnect/org-management/system-accounts/) which can be created without a verified email address.
 This allows a system account to be used as part of an automation or integration that is not associated with any person’s identity.

-**Multiple authentication methods for Dynamic Client Registration** Dynamic Client Registration (DCR) now supports [multiple authentication methods](/konnect/dev-portal/applications/dynamic-client-registration/), including client credentials, bearer tokens, and session cookies.
+**Multiple authentication methods for Dynamic Client Registration** : Dynamic Client Registration (DCR) now supports [multiple authentication methods](/konnect/dev-portal/applications/dynamic-client-registration/), including client credentials, bearer tokens, and session cookies.

 **OAS plugin support**
 : {{site.konnect_saas}} now supports the OAS Validation plugin.
 This plugin allows you to validate HTTP requests and responses based on an API specification.
 For more information, see the [OAS Validation plugin documentation](/hub/kong-inc/oas-validation/).